szymonczopek/foodapp_backend/README.md

 ### 4. Configure the MongoDB database:</br>

+Copy the .env.example file and rename it as .env.
+You can do this by running the following Bash command:</br>

+    cp .env.example .env

 Check the project's configuration file (e.g., `config.js` or `database.js`) to find the MongoDB database configuration details.
 Make sure you have MongoDB installed on your computer.
 You can download and install MongoDB from the official website at `https://www.mongodb.com`.

 ### 5. Start the application:</br>